zottwickel/heatmap/README.md

 # Heatmap

 This is an assignment from The Odin Project.
 It is a heatmap of the website https://www.smashingmagazine.com/.
 You can find the original assignment here: https://www.theodinproject.com/courses/html5-and-css3/lessons/design-teardown

+You can find a published website for this at https://zottwickel.github.io/heatmap/.